Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-07-16-docker-compose-windows.markdown

-# Welcome to Our Tutorial on Hosting Your Journey Sync Drive Using Docker Compose on Windows
+---
+layout: post
+title: "Deploy using Docker Compose on Windows"
+author: Journey
+date: 2024-07-16 00:00:00 +0800
+categories: docker compose easy
+---

 This guide is designed to be easy to follow, with an estimated setup time of just 30 minutes.

 ## Prerequisites